 It is very quick and easy to search for VA records when you use Infotracer.
 With access to hundreds of court cases in Virginia, Infotracer is the premier resource for finding records from Fairfax County, VA Beach County, Richmond, and Prince William County and all over the state.
 According to VA Freedom of Information Act W.Va.
 Code §29B-1-1 et seq., the public has access to review criminal records, divorces and other family matters, land records, case information, dockets, civil cases, court orders, marriage licenses, death records, real estate transactions, court case information, bankruptcies, and more.

 Someone can conduct a private court records search at any time without a reason or permission.
 The only files that will not be available are those that have been sealed by a court order or by law.

-Enjoy free instant access to Virginia court records when you use the Infotracer system.
-The best way to look up cases online from Virginia circuit and district courts from all 32 judicial districts is to use a Virginia state court records search by name.
+Enjoy free instant access to the state court records when you use the Infotracer system.
+The best way to look up cases online from Virginia circuit and district courts from all 32 judicial districts is to use a VA state court records search by name.

 In 2012, the Virginia courts received 1,491,076 filings.
 In 2016, the number of filings increased by 44.3% and counted 2,150,946 filings and had 2,156,239 outgoing cases